 If you fall over a bank and are unable to pull yourself back up but are not seriously injured, use your whistle and call out.

-The McCallum’s Mill Road will be closed from Friday afternoon until 12.00 noon on Saturday and there should not be any unauthorized vehicles in the area, however, please treat the road as open and run on the left-hand side.
+The McCallum’s Mill Road will be closed from late Friday afternoon until 12.00 noon on Saturday and there should not be any unauthorised vehicles in the area, however, please treat the road as open and run on the left-hand side.

 The Fenian Road from the carpark to the lime works is not officially closed to traffic so care needs to be taken and you must run on the right side of the road facing any traffic.